 Probable cases are those who test positive by other testing methods such as antibody or antigen, and have recent symptoms consistent with COVID-19, indicating a recent infection.

 Probable deaths are those individuals with a designation of COVID-19 as a cause of death on the death certificate, but where no confirmatory testing was performed.

 State health officials estimate 22,167 Mississippians have now recovered from COVID-19 as of July 5, 2020.
 That total does not include cases still under investigation.
 MSDH updates the number of recoveries weekly.

 In order to determine the presumed number of people who have recovered from the virus, state health officials say the patient must meet one of two criteria.
 For patients who were NOT hospitalized, they are considered recovered if they have not tested positive for the virus after 14 days.
 For patients who were hospitalized or if hospitalization was unknown, they are presumed recovered if it has been 21 days or more since they tested positive.

 The majority of people who get COVID-19 will not require hospitalization, say health officials.
-As of June 27, there were 490 people hospitalized with confirmed infections in Mississippi.
-Of those, 88 patients are on ventilators and 149 are in ICU.
+As of July 10, there were 703 people hospitalized with confirmed infections in Mississippi.
+That is the highest number of hospitalized cases the state has seen to date.
+Of those, 107 patients are on ventilators and 202 are in ICU.

 Weekly High Case and High Incidence Counties

 The state is now ranking counties by weekly cases, and by incidence (cases proportional to population).
 All tables are updated weekly.